-All Applicants must pre-apply online at https://secure.dol.wa.gov/home/ provided that you don't already have a WA State ID card, Permit or expired driver license.
-We will use the your (WDL) license number that they provide to enter your scores into the DOL database.
+All Applicants must pre-apply online at https://secure.dol.wa.gov/home/ provided that they don't already have a WA State ID card, Permit, or expired driver license.
+We will use your (WDL) license number that they provide to enter your scores into the DOL database.

 After pre-applying please print or write down your WA Driver License number or WDL that is given to you.
-Your WDL number, which is provided at the time of pre-applying, permit number, WA State ID card or previous WA license number is required at the time of testing.
-Please bring photo ID to verify identity.
-For those under 18 will need a parent with photo ID.
+Your WDL number, which is provided at the time of pre-applying, permit number, WA State ID card, or previous WA license number is required at the time of testing.
+Please bring a photo ID to verify your identity.
+Those under 18 will need a parent with a photo ID.

 WRITTEN KNOWLEDGE TEST

 The written knowledge test consists of 40 multiple-choice questions about traffic safety laws from the Washington State Driver Guide.
 Applicants must answer at least 32 questions correctly in order to pass the test.

 The drive skills test will test applicants’ ability to drive legally and safely.
 Applicants must pass the drive skills test with a score of 80 or better out of 100 possible points.
 Applicants must also meet the eligibility requirements for taking the driving skills test at Nelson Driving School, LLC.
 If you do not meet the eligibility requirements you may need to go to the Department of Licensing to complete your license testing.
 For more information on what applicants will be evaluated on, please visit https://dol.wa.gov/driver-licenses-and-permits/driver-training-and-testing/what-expect-your-drive-test